PIP Timeline

 The P.I.P. office and the FIAF Secretariat move to another office in Brussels (Rue Blanche 42).

-Selection procedure for finding qualified free-lance indexers to help the P.I.P. with the indexing of online journals.
+Five qualified freelance indexers are hired to help the P.I.P. with the indexing of electronic journals.

 April 2017